-The channel region and "body" of the MOSFET are uniformly doped p-type, with dopant concentration $N{\rm A}$ .
+The channel region and "body" of the MOSFET are doped p-type with a retrograde profile.
 To mitigate the short-channel effect, the MOSFET structure comprises shallow n-type source/drain "extension" regions adjacent to the channel region; to mitigate parasitic series resistance, deeper and more heavily doped junctions are used in the regions where metallic contacts are made to the source and drain.

 In practice, the n-type source/drain extension (SDE) regions are formed by implantation of dopants into the Si; the gate electrode blocks this implant from reaching the channel region, so that the SDE regions are naturally aligned to the gate electrode edges.
 The SDE junction depth $X_J$ is determined by the implantation energy and post-implant thermal annealing conditions.
 (Annealing at a high temperature - typically greater than 900 degrees Celsius - is necessary to repair the implantation-induced damage to the crystalline lattice, such that dopant atoms reside on Si lattice sites.)
 Due to lateral "straggle" inherent to the implantation process, and dopant diffusion during the high-temperature annealing step, the channel length L is slightly smaller than the gate length $L_G$ ; the deeper $X_J$ is, the smaller L is.
-The deep n+ source/drain regions are also formed by implantation of dopants (but at a higher energy and dosage than used to form the SDE regions), after the formation of dielectric (SiO2 and/or Si3N4) "spacers" of length $L{SP}$ along the sidewalls of the gate electrode.
+The deep n+ source/drain regions are also formed by implantation of dielectric (SiO2 and/or Si3N4) "spacers" of length $L{SP}$ along the sidewalls of the gate electrode.
 The spacers serve to block this implant so that the deep source/drain regions are offset from the channel region.
 The longer $L{SP}$ is, the longer the length of the SDE regions (which have higher resistivity than the deep source/drain regions).